dsomleff/react-camp/react-notes/README.md

 ## Redux
 - All Components in our app have access to state, like a global storage (single source of truth).
 So we avoid the problem, when we pass state from parent to nested children, even if middle child didn't use the state.
 Instead, we have Redux (global state storage) and any Component can use state if it need to.
-- Redux state never changed.
+- Redux initial state never must be changed.
 It's read only and after each action we create a new state.
+Because objects are reference value in JS and data can be overwritten incorrectly.
+- Even if we set a piece of state, we need provide all state fields.
+In other case, state will be replaced incorrectly (piece of data will be erased /overwritten).
 - Redux workflow contains `actions`, `reducers`, `store`, `dispatcher`.
 - Redux use flux pattern: action -> dispatcher -> store -> view.
 One way flow.
 Check the Flux Pattern.
 - Component dispatch `actions` -> actions type forwarded to `Reducer` -> `Reducer` function that mutates (change) Store Data in Global Data (State) Store -> Global Store sent new data to Component by subscription.